IchHabRecht/filefill/README.md

 - no configuration required (the checkbox is just a field placeholder)

-There is no need for multiple usage.
+### Picsum.photos

+Fetch a missing image from the [Lorem Picsum](https://picsum.photos) service.
+This will reuse the same image from the pool of images of Lorem Picsum.

+Configuration:

+- no configuration required (the checkbox is just a field placeholder)

 This resource can be the last one in the chain but can handle image files only.

 ## Additional resources